 The cars are full of panhandlers, hucksters and napping vagrants.
 Panhandling is illegal in the subways, and patrons have mastered the art of ignoring it, but it's still common for someone to enter a subway car and tell a sob story, ending with "if you can help me out at all..."

 The PA systems are either too quiet, garbled, or both, making it difficult to hear the announcements.
 Newer cars have electronic maps showing where the train is and what the next stop is, along with a loud and clear automated PA system announcing the stops.
 (Unless the computer is broken, in which case the route map is off and you have to wait for the conductor to make the announcement.
 Or just sit/stand where you can see the stop names on the walls.)

 Another reality-impaired subway trope is that there are miles upon miles of abandoned subway tunnels beneath the city, just waiting to be inhabited by something evil.
 Not so much.
 Though, there are several abandoned stations, as well as the infamously half-complete Second Avenue Line, which has been on the city's to-do list for decades.
-(They're claiming a 2016 completion date now.
+(Seriously.
+The impending construction of the Second Avenue Line was cited as a good reason for Peggy to buy a particular apartment in Mad Men Season 6.
+That's set in 1968.
+They're claiming a 2016 completion date now.
 Bets?)

 Also, their Arts for Transit project practically makes the subway an art museum!
 Sample the collection the next time you're in town, or sample them here.

 Although much of the subway operates underground (roughly 60% of its stations), the system does include large sections of elevated track, particularly in the outer boroughs.